amazeeio/docs/blackfireio.md

 At amazee.io we ship Blackfire with every Local Drupal Development site and it is enabled on all development and production sites.

-It is easily configured and setup.
+It is easily configured and setup:

 ## Initial Setup